JSainsburyPLC/g8/README.md

 }
 ```

-Writes the the following response, with status code 400
+Writes the following response, with status code 400

 ```json
 {